taylorgoolsby/rebuild-aio/readme.md

 `--fork` causes the child process to be created using `fork`.
 This is useful for implementing graceful restarts.

+The argument passed to `--fork` must be an ES module, I.E. a JS file.
+It cannot run CLI commands directly.

 `--spawn` causes the child process to be created using `spawn`, but restarts terminate the process abruptly.

 ## SIGTERM

 When using `--spawn`, restarts use `child.kill()`, which sends SIGTERM in non-Windows environments.
-In all environments, `child.kill()` the child process is ended abruptly, and on Linux, any of their subprocesses will not be terminated.
+In all environments, using `child.kill()`, the child process is ended abruptly, and on Linux, any of their subprocesses will not be terminated.

 Because of these issues, it is recommended to use `--fork` and to implement a `SIGRES` handler in your code.